Summary of how funds can be repatriated from your jurisdiction (ie dividends or redemption)

 Public limited company (société anonyme/naamloze vennootschap)

-Shareholders' meeting can decide on capital decrease and dividend distribution – amount of dividend limited by certain criteria.
+The shareholders' meeting can decide on capital decrease and dividend distribution.
+The amount of dividends is limited by certain criteria.

-Board of directors: interim dividend out of the results of the current financial year as well as out of the results of the previous financial year as long as the annual accounts of the previous financial year have not yet been approved, in such case decreased with the loss carried forward or increased with the profit carried forward without deducting the existing reserves and taking into consideration the reserves which are established due to legal provisions or provisions of the articles of association, if provided for in the articles of association.
+If provided for in the articles of association, the board of directors can decide on interim dividend out of the results of the current financial year as well as out of the results of the previous financial year as long as the annual accounts of the previous financial year have not yet been approved.
+In such case, decreased with the loss carried forward or increased with the profit carried forward without deducting the existing reserves and taking into consideration the reserves which are established due to legal provisions or provisions of the articles of association.

 Capital decreases must be proportionally allocated between the company's fiscal capital and certain of its reserves.
 The part of the decrease that is allocated to the reserves will be treated for tax purposes as a dividend distribution.

-The payment of dividends is in principle subject to a 30% withholding tax.
+The payment of dividends is in principle subject to a 30 percent withholding tax.
 Domestic law provides for reduced rates and exemptions in certain circumstances.
 The applicable rate may further also be reduced under an applicable double taxation treaty.

 Limited company (société à responsabilité limitée/besloten vennootschap)

-Shareholders' meeting can decide on allocation of the profit and the determination of distributions.
-The articles of association can provide the board of directors with the authority to go ahead with the distribution of profits of the current financial year as well as profits of the previous financial year as long as the annual accounts of the previous financial year have not yet been approved, in such case decreased with the loss carried forward or increased with the profit carried forward – amount of dividend limited by certain criteria.
+A shareholders' meeting may decide on allocation of the profit and the determination of distributions.
+The articles of association can provide the management body with the authority to move forward with the distribution of profits of the current financial year as well as profits of the previous financial year as long as the annual accounts of the previous financial year have not yet been approved, in such case decreased with the loss carried forward or increased with the profit carried forward.
+The amount of the dividend is limited by certain criteria.

-The payment of dividends is in principle subject to a 30% withholding tax.
+The payment of dividends is in principle subject to a 30 percent withholding tax.
 Domestic law provides for reduced rates and exemptions in certain circumstances.
 The applicable rate may further also be reduced under an applicable double taxation treaty.

 Belgian branch office of a foreign company